 Are spring rolls healthy?

 When asking yourself whether something is vegan or not, you should also ask whether it’s healthy.
-There’s a strange misconception that all vegan food is healthy, which couldn’t be more untrue (looking at you, Oreos).
+There’s a strange vegan misconception that all plant-based food is healthy, which couldn’t be more untrue (looking at you, Oreos).

 When spring rolls are fried, they aren’t particularly good for you.
 Fried foods are notoriously unhealthy, which makes sense since “frying” means cooking something in oil, which is pure fat.
 Cooking something in this way (like frying spring rolls) will pack on hundreds of extra calories.